Danielle Brown: Personal life

 On 19 September 2013 Leicester University named the Danielle Brown Sports Centre after her.

 On 22 September 2013 Brown was made a Freewoman of the district of Craven and on 1 July 2014 Brown was given the Freedom of the City of London.
 In 2019, Brown was inducted into the British University and College Sport's Hall of Fame.

+On 26 May 2022, Brown won the Sunday Times Children's Sports Book of the Year award for her book Run Like a Girl.